The Importance of Water for Your Dog's Health

 3. Provide multiple water sources

-4. Mix water into the feed
+4. Mix water into food

 5. Use special water dispensers

-6. Add treats to the water
+6. Put treats in the water

 7. Ice cubes as a treat